 CNVC Certified Trainer, author and co-founder of Bay Area Nonviolent Communication (BayNVC) and the North America NVC Leadership Program, from Oakland, California, USA

 Miki Kashtan is a co-founder of Bay Area Nonviolent Communication (BayNVC) and Lead Collaboration Consultant at the Center for Efficient Collaboration.
 Miki aims to support visionary leadership and shape a livable future using collaborative tools based on the principles of Nonviolent Communication.
 She shares these tools through meeting facilitation, mediation, consulting, coaching, and training for organizations and committed individuals.
-Her latest book, Reweaving Our Human Fabric: Working together to Create a Nonviolent Future (2015) explores the practices and systems needed for a collaborative society.
-She is also the author of Spinning Threads of Radical Aliveness: Transcending the Legacy of Separation in Our Individual Lives, and The Little Book of Courageous Living.
+Her latest book, The Highest Common Denominator: Using Convergent Facilitation to Reach Breakthrough Collaborative Decisions (2021) explores the practices and systems needed for a collaborative society.
+She is also the author of Reweaving Our Human Fabric: Working together to Create a Nonviolent Future, Spinning Threads of Radical Aliveness: Transcending the Legacy of Separation in Our Individual Lives, and The Little Book of Courageous Living.
 Miki blogs at The Fearless Heart and her articles have appeared in the New York Times ("Want Teamwork?
 Encourage Free Speech"), Tikkun, Waging Nonviolence, Shareable, Peace and Conflict, and elsewhere.
 She holds a Ph.D. in Sociology from UC Berkeley.

-- Transform the legacy of separation, powerlessness, and scarcity into a livable future for all
+- Be a part of transforming the legacy of scarcity, separation, and powerlessness into a livable future